mavolpe/ChallengeTV/README.md

 <b> Dependancy Management </b>
 I am using CocoaPods on this project

+<b> General Usage </b>
+- The application will display 7 rows of data which will always be the current week starting from Monday...
+- The top bar contains a search filters
+- To show or hide the search filter scroll up or down
+- To fiter shows in the home screen type - it will filter character by character by both show name and network name... not episode name...
+- To view more detail about the show tap the show cells
+- To view details about the cast, scroll through the cast at the bottom of the details page, if you don't see any, then there were none for that show.

 <b> Manual Tests </b>

 - The following tests should be performed on various iPad and iOS devices.